soulspace-org/overarch/doc/design.md

    * Enterprise architecture elements like capabilities
    * Business arcitecture elements like business processes
    * Functional or nonfunctional requirements and crosscutting concerns
+   * Inner workings of some components
+     * e.g. state machines, activty or sequence diagrams
    * ...

-Q: Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains    container elements, that are visualized?
+Q: **Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains container elements, that are visualized?**

 A: Implicit boundaries make the model more succinct.
    A boundary should be rendered for model elements from a higher level containing children on the level of the diagram.
    E.g. a system with containers should be rendered as a system boundary containing the containers.

+   Explicit boundaries make sense for grouping elements, e.g. for bounded contexts or for enterprise boundaries.

+   So the model should support explicit boundaries and views should also render implicit boundaries for higher level elements referenced in a specific view.

-Q: Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?
+Q: **Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?**

    The relation between a user and a user interface component would be rendered directly in a component diagram.
 In a container diagram, the relation would be rendered between the user and the container of the user interface component.
 In a system diagram, the relation would be rendered between the user and the system of the user interface component.